 All of the races start and finish on campus of the University of Illinois — home of the Fighting Illini.
-Start near Assembly Hall, run through crowd-filled neighborhoods and tree-lined parks, and finish on the 50-yard line of historic Memorial Stadium.
+Start near State Farm Center, run through crowd-filled neighborhoods and tree-lined parks, and finish on the 50-yard line of historic Memorial Stadium.

 The maps show course routes; mile markers; hydration, gel, and medical stations; and relay exchange zones.
 All of the maps are PDF files.